 The UCCJEA sets exclusive and continuing jurisdiction for child custody issues in the child’s home state.
 Even if a child is taken in a parental kidnapping and they go to a different state, Colorado’s law will still dictate what happens.

 In most cases, parental kidnapping is a Class 5 felony in Colorado.
 Convictions carry:

 If you took the child out of the country, parental kidnapping becomes a Class 4 felony.
-These convictions carry:
+Colorado courts may impose:

 Michael Becker has over a quarter-century's worth of experience as an attorney and more than 100 trials under his belt.
 He is a sought-after legal commentator and is licensed to practice law in Colorado, Nevada, California, and Florida.

 Kidnapping is considered aggravated kidnapping if it is committed under aggravating circumstances and is usually punishable by life in prison.
 Acts that would constitute aggravated kidnapping include: kidnaps for ransom, reward, or to commit extortion, kidnaps to commit robbery, rape, or other sexual offenses, kidnaps another person during the commission of a carjacking, or if ...

 Every state in the U.S. treats the crime of kidnapping as a felony offense (as opposed to a misdemeanor).
 Many states have different degrees of felonies so that the specific penalties for this offense will slightly vary among jurisdictions.
 However, most states say that the offense is punishable by minimum state prison sentences of up to ...